Ranmus/fps-throttler/README.md

 # FPS Throttler
-Throttle calling function to fps limit (by using requestAnimationFrame).
+Throttle function call excatly to specific number times during one second - fps limit (by using requestAnimationFrame).

 Example:
 ```javascript
 const Throttler = require('fps-throttler');
 const throttler = new Throttler(() => {}, 10);
 ```
-This will call function 10 times per second (according to requestAnimationFrame 60 fps limit).
+This will call function 10 times per second (max limit is 60 - according to requestAnimationFrame specification).
 ## Usage

 Create new throttler: